tanushreeksh/Vendor_Invoice_Intelligence/README.md

 **Features used:** invoice quantity, freight, total brands per PO, total item quantity per PO, days from PO to invoice, days to pay

+Prediction uses two probability thresholds rather than a single 0.5 cutoff: invoices scoring above 0.40 are flagged risky, below 0.30 are flagged not-risky, and anything in between is routed to manual review instead of forced into either bucket.

 ## Tech stack